DIYBookScanner/spreads/doc/setup-other.rst

 Configuration file
 ------------------
-Upon first launch, *spreads* writes a configuration file to `~/.config/spreads/config.yaml`.
+*spreads* writes its configuration file to `~/.config/spreads/config.yaml`.
 In it, you can change all of the available settings to your liking.
 The configuration options are the same ones that you can set on the command-line, so just call `spreads <command> --help` to view the documentation.
 Command-line flags that begin with `--no-...` should be entered without the `no` prefix and have `yes` or `no` as their value.

+Here is an example that demonstrates the general layout:

 .. code-block:: yaml